-You’ll choose an advisor with subject-matter expertise and work to develop a plan of action, which includes selecting elective courses in SHA and across Cornell, identifying professional mentors, and investigating industry internships and career options.
+You’ll choose an advisor with subject-matter expertise and work to develop a plan of action, which includes selecting elective courses in The Nolan School and across Cornell, identifying professional mentors, and investigating industry internships and career options.

 When do I choose my specialization?

 Specializations are typically chosen after your first semester once you have had exposure to different business areas and career options in the hospitality industry.

 What are some examples of specializations?

 Specializations typically fall under the main business-discipline areas offered at the Nolan School, such as operations and analytics, service marketing, entrepreneurship, or food and beverage management.
 Within such disciplines, students might further specialize in such areas as revenue management, digital marketing, restaurant entrepreneurship, or wine marketing and distribution.

 How will targeted courses and experiences help my career?

 As you work through your specialization, you will develop deeper, mastery-level knowledge in an area that interests you.
 Specializing will also allow you to build a more precise personal brand and story for the marketplace; for example, “I not only understand service operations, but I also have deeper knowledge of revenue management principles and practice.”